-The description also mentions a gatehouse which was by then described as ruinous, but suggests it is retained despite being a fire hazard:
+The description also mentions a gatehouse which was by then described as ruinous, but suggests it is retained despite being a fire hazard.
+The location of the gatehouse is not given, and today, its position remains to be established.

 Item thear is an old gatehouse, the rouf wherof is gon all excepte a few peces of tymber that is rotten; but for fier better away than remayne to lose all togyther.